 Most everyone thinks of rates of return in the context of a one year period.
 That percentage is 'meaningful' to people.
 They have certain benchmarks in their mind for comparison.
-They know the yearly rates for GICs or for their bank's Line Of Credit.
-When comparing investments yearly rates are the most logical, because investment terms may differ.
+They know the yearly rate for term deposits or for their bank's Line Of Credit.
+They know the yearly inflation rate.
+When comparing investments, yearly rates are the most logical, because investment terms may differ.

 You may hear the cumulative return referred to as a Total Return.